AdrianVasiliu/delite/mobile/list/README.md

 This directory contains a proof of concept for dui List widget.

+css contains the stylesheet(s) for the List widgets.

+demo contains the demo pages.

-List1.js is the implementation that uses Decorators to render the content of a list cell.
+decorator contains the List implementations that uses decorators to render the content of a cell.

-List3.js is the implementation that uses Renderers to render list cells.
+rederer contains the List implementation that uses renderers to render list cells.